Neural Circuits and Brainstem Control of LUT Function

-project - Identifying distinct neuronal cell types in the pmc
+project - Identifying distinct neuronal cell types in the brainstem micturition control centers

 Our goal is to study the neuron subpopulations most likely to control the bladder.
 Transgenic models that selectively express Cre-recombinase permit us to define the subtypes of neurons with roles in normal voiding function and with disorders of bladder function.